 - Shoulder throws such as Seoi-Nage and Ippon-Seoi-Nage are the first Judo moves for self-defense.
-These moves are practical to throw your opponents over their shoulders and subdue them quickly.
+These moves are practical in throwing your opponents over their shoulders and subduing them quickly.

-- Hip throws are another effective self-defense move that you can learn when practicing Judo martial art.
-O-Goshi, Harai-Goshi, Hane-Goshi, and Utsuri-Goshi are among the best judo hip throws to throw an attacker in a self-defense scenario.
+- Hip throws are another effective self-defense move you can learn when practicing Judo martial art.
+O-Goshi, Harai-Goshi, Hane-Goshi, and Utsuri-Goshi are among the best judo hip throws to throw an attacker in self-defense.

 - Joint locks are another excellent judo techniques that can be practical for self-defense.
-These techniques are beneficial for controlling or submitting an opponent, no matter his size.
+These techniques are beneficial for controlling or submitting an opponent, regardless of size.

 In the video below, Brad Tidwell, a Judo black belt, demonstrates three classic Judo throws for real-life scenarios.

 Perhaps, Judo gets the smallest amount of attention regarding practical self-defense martial arts.
-Nevertheless, it is a worldwide sport practiced by millions of people even though it does not teach strikes.
+Nevertheless, it is a worldwide sport practiced by millions even though it does not teach strikes.

 Judo can be excellent for protecting someone in real-life situations.
 The effectiveness of throws and joint locks and Judo’s balance control and footwork will make a difference in self-defense situations.

 Judokas are some of the most hardcore competitors on the planet.
-Therefore, Judo creates a solid foundation transferable for self-defense and the Muay Thai, Wrestling, Brazilian jiu-jitsu, and MMA.
+Therefore, Judo creates a solid foundation transferable for self-defense, Muay Thai, Wrestling, Brazilian jiu-jitsu, and MMA.

-Otherwise, remember that Judo is not intended for self-defense and is more geared toward competitions.
+Otherwise, remember that Judo is not intended for self-defense and is more geared toward competition.
 Thus, it is crucial to have realistic expectations when learning Judo for self-defense.

 Share your thoughts; Is Judo the best martial art for self-defense?